Packy (elephant): Adulthood

-Of all of Packy's calves' mothers, only Hanako, Packy's half-sister is still alive.
+All of Packy's calves' mothers have since passed on.
+The last being Hanako, Packy's half-sister, who died in 2020 (age 57).
 Rosy died in 1993, Me-Tu in 1996, and Pet in 2006.
 Packy's daughter Shine is currently the matriarch of the herd.
 None of Packy's offspring have had any progeny of their own.

 Packy and Me

 Packy and Me is the written story of Packy's delivery at the Portland Zoo.
 The book was written by Dr. Matthew Maberry, the veterinarian who delivered Packy, and was published in 2011.
 Maberry died in January 2012.

 Health issues and controversy

 In July 2013, Packy was diagnosed with tuberculosis, following Rama's infection diagnosed in May 2013.
 Treatment was administered to both the elephants, and while Rama's condition was reported to be improving in April 2014, Packy was not responding well to treatment.
 The next year, Tusko, a 44-year-old male Asian elephant, was also tested positive for tuberculosis and an 18-month treatment regimen was started, while Packy's condition was not reported to be improving.
 Rama and Tusko were both euthanized in 2015, leaving Packy to be the sole elephant with tuberculosis at the zoo.
 Treatment was stopped in 2016 after the regimen was found to be ineffective in treating his disease.

 Packy had long been the subject of the campaign of the animal welfare groups In Defense of Animals and Free the Oregon Zoo Elephants, who maintain claims that the living conditions in the Oregon Zoo for the elephant herd are insufficient, and demand their release to a sanctuary.

 Packy was euthanized on February 9, 2017, following the veterinarians' decision that his tuberculosis was drug-resistant.